 Finish Your Molded Part with Coloring and Secondary Operations

-The other way to add color to plastic parts is to add colorant to the resin.
+A great way to add a highly specific color to plastic parts is to use a custom colorant in the resin.
 Colorant works best when starting with a resin that comes in natural or clear.
 A small amount of dye pellets are mixed in the resin in a technique known as a salt-and-pepper mix.
 The mixture blends while the plastic melts before injection.
 We offer custom color matching on customer-supplied Pantone numbers and customer-supplied part samples to create the exact color that you are looking for.

 Designing a Big Finish